 I don’t buy the guy’s take.
 (By the by, we can never know how the young woman from the farm next door felt about being kissed by this much older married man when they’re working together to fix a tractor, or whatever she’s required to be doing for the war effort.)

 Next, du Maurier shows readers how Midge wasn’t always a long-suffering martyr-type.
 She was once a young woman in love, hoping to please her inattentive husband.
-Typical of the milieu, this couple are not communicative.
+Typical of the milieu, this couple is not communicative.
 The nature of their relationship changed permanently on a few wordless moments: Midge seductively removing her coat after a party, then being rebuffed; Midge witnessing the husband who rebuffed her pay the attention she craves to another woman.
 Importantly, Daphne du Maurier is working backwards through time.
 With each little revelation, we are given information we need to see Midge’s side of the story, if we’re open to interpreting it.

 EMPATHY FOR BUZZ